Sanyam96/My-WebView/README.md

 # My-WebView

-Implementation of web view in android app itself without redirecting to any browsing application in Android!.
+Implementation of web view in android application itself without redirecting to any browsing application or browser in Android.